dipras/text-purifier/README.md

 - `config` (optional): Configuration object
   - `banWords`: Array of strings to be banned
   - `characterMap`: Object mapping special characters to their letter equivalents
+  - `whitelist`: Array of strings to be exempt from filtering

 #### Returns:
 An object with the following methods: